 The Summer Speakers series provides researchers and students who are spending summer field season in Inuvik the chance to present their work to the scientific community, visitors and community members.
-The 2016 series will be held every second Friday during the summer months.
-Presentations will be held at the Aroura Research Institute starting on June 10th 2016 between 6-7pm.
+The 2018 series will be held every second Thursday during the summer months.
+Presentations will be held at the Aroura Research Institute throughout the year.

 Scientific Speaker Series

 The Scientific Speaker series features three northern-themed scientific sessions: Health or Social Science; Natural or Physical Science; and Indigenous Knowledge.
 Speaker Series presentations are hosted at the Aurora College campuses (in Inuvik, Yellowknife and Fort Smith) and Community Learning Centres across the NWT.
 Funding for the Speaker Series is made possible thanks to generous support from Conoco Phillips.
 Stay tuned for a schedule of events.

 North Slave Science Showcase including talks by: Pertice Moffitt, Tammy Soanes-White, Stephanie Irlbacher-Fox, Luke Ootes, Lyle Fabian, Rob McMahon, Petter Jacobsen and John B. Zoe.